Active Duty Entered

 Emma L. Langley Garvin divorced her husband and took back her maiden name.
 After her military service, she lived in Indianapolis, IN, where she was employed as an accounting clerk at the U.S. Army Finance and Accounting Center.

-Emma Louise Langley died in Indianapolis, IN, and she is buried in the Highland Lawn Cemetery in Terre Haute, IN.
+Emma Louise Langley died in Indianapolis and is buried in the Highland Lawn Cemetery in Terre Haute.

 Kentucky County & Region

 |NKAA Source: National Archives, Access to Archival Databases (online)|

 Related Entries Citing this Entry

 “Garvin, Emma Louise Langley,” Notable Kentucky African Americans Database, accessed September 25, 2023, https://nkaa.uky.edu/nkaa/items/show/300004513.

 Last modified: 2023-05-12 16:12:41